rauc/rauc/docs/basic.rst

 hash in the bundle's manifest file.
 This hash allows to reliably identify and distinguish the image's content.

-When installing an image to a writable file system, RAUC will write an additional slot status file after having completed the write operation successfully.
+When installing an image, RAUC can write the images hash together with some status information to a central or per-slot status file (refer :ref:`statusfile <statusfile>` option).

-This file contains the slots hash.
+The next time RAUC attempts to install an image to this slot, it will first check the current hash of the slot by reading its status information, if available.

-The next time RAUC attempts to install an image to this slot, it will first check the current hash of the slot by reading its status file, if possible.
+If this hash equals the hash of the image to write, RAUC can skip updating this slot as a configurable performance optimization
-If this hash equals the hash of the image to write, RAUC will skip updating this slot as a performance optimization.
+(refer :ref:`install-same <install-same>` per-slot option).

 This is especially useful when having a setup with, for example, two redundant application file systems and two redundant root file systems.
-In case you update the application file system content much more frequently, RAUC will save update time by skipping the root file system automatically and only installing the changed application.
+In case you update the application file system content much more frequently while keeping the exact same rootfs content, RAUC will save update time by skipping the root file system automatically and only installing the changed application.

 Boot Slot Selection
 -------------------